Error message

 1. Igneous

 No. Igneous rocks formed from magma or lava.
-The original rock was igneous, but it has been changed and is no long an igneous rock.
+This is not an igneous rock.

 2. Sedimentary